aaronsabellek/Google_Data_Analytics_Bellabeat_Case_Study/README.md

 Since visualizing the data in my approach is already an important part of the analysis itself, points 4. and 5. are merged.

 # 1. Ask
-The Bellabeat company sells three products designed to support women's health:: An app, a wellness tracker and a wellness smart watch.
+The Bellabeat company sells three products designed to support women's health: An app, a wellness tracker and a wellness smart watch.
 The key task is now to **analyze smart device usage data** to gain insights into three main questions:

 1. What are some trends in smart device usage?
 2. How could these trends apply to Bellabeat customers?